HansOersted/learning-lyapunov-cbf/README.md

-# Learning Lyapunov Functions from Data in Linear Systems
+# Learning Lyapunov Functions from Data

 This repository demonstrates how to learn a candidate Lyapunov function from trajectory data of a linear dynamical system.
 The system is simulated in Simulink, and the Lyapunov function is trained using a Python script based on a parameterized neural representation.